 Keep in mind that the left stick controls yaw or rotation.
 When you quadcopter starts rotating in clockwise direction, move the left stick to the left to produce anticlockwise rotation.
 This will ensure that the drone gets back to its original hovering position.
 This is a crucial tip that will help you out a lot in your learning process.

-Part 5: When your quadcopter is facing you
+Part 5: When you fly a drone your quadcopter is facing you

 Things can be a little difficult to handle when the quadcopter is facing you.
 This is so because all the controls get reversed in this scenario: